 How To Use Round Numbers To Find High Probability Zones

-One of the great things about this method of finding high probability zones is that compared to other methods – such as the one spoken about in my book – it’s very quick and easy to use, making it perfect for beginner S & D traders.
+One of the great things about this method of finding high probability zones is that compared to other methods, it’s very quick and easy to use, making it perfect for beginner S & D traders.

 To find the zones, mark the big round numbers closest to the price on the chart…